 Does it mean that you’re going to use backing tracks in the future?

-Mille: No, no. All these little parts can be played without it.
+Mille: No, no. All these minor parts can be played without it.
 The compromise would be playing to a clique and have like a tape.
-But that’s not awesome thing to do.
+But that’s not an awesome thing to do.

-Sami: Playing 95% to a clique, where there is nothing coming out.
+Sami: Playing 95% to a clique, where nothing is coming out.

 THE RECORDING SESSION

 I’m asking this because you recorded this album at the Fascination Street studio in Sweden again like the previous album.
 What made you record the album there once again?

 Mille: You can look at the previous history of the band, just recently with the band.
 There have been some producers that we worked with twice—especially Andy Sneap and now Jens.
 There is no reason for us not to work with Jens because he’s great.

 Sami: No. In fact, there was a new studio in Stockholm…